WesCook/wescook.github.io/projects/_posts/2018-07-30-lifes-swell.md

 I designed a few puzzles around this mechanic, and very quickly found there wasn't enough variety offered by the mechanic to create compelling puzzles.
 The list of choices boiled down to the order you used the powerups in, which offered little depth.

-The natural progression of this idea was to then introduce a shrinking mechanic.
+The natural progression of this idea was to introduce a shrinking mechanic as well.

 At risk of using programmer art forever, I sketched up rough sprites for strawberries and blueberries which acted as the grow and shrink powerups, respectively.